syncfusion-content/fileformat-docs/File-Formats/XlsIO/XAMARIN.md

 A complete working example of how to create an Excel file in Xamarin can be downloaded from [Create-Excel-file.zip](http://www.syncfusion.com/downloads/support/directtrac/general/ze/GettingStarted-Xamarin2081329134.zip).

-By executing the program, you will get the Excel file as follows.
+By executing the program, you will get the Excel file as below.
 ![Output File](XAMARIN_images/XAMARIAN_images_img4.png)

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your applications to use our components.